headforwards-spd/headforwards-website/src/pages/info-pages/working-model.md

   show: false
   text: >-
-    Headforwards offers two engagement models to ensure you get the right mix of quality and value for money.
+    Headforwards offers two engagement models to ensure you get the right mix of quality and value for money
 components:
-  - type: image-copy-component
-    content:
-      - type: markdown-component
+  - content:
-        text: >-
+      - text: >-
           Headforwards offers two engagement models to ensure you get the right mix of quality and value for money.
+        type: markdown-component
+    type: image-copy-component
   - content:
       - text: >-
           Different clients look for different things from an outsource software